 Legendary basketball coach Red Auerbach passed away last Saturday.
-In reading and watching about his life on Sunday I was struck by his take on the game of basketball.
+In reading and watching about his life on Sunday, I was struck by his take on the game of basketball.
 Consider the following from a biographical sketch posted at ESPN.com.

 Auerbach didn’t focus on the individuals on his teams.
 He looked at the “whole package.”
 While many of his players were outstanding, the Celtics were the first organization to popularize the concept of the role player.
-“That’s a player who willingly undertakes the thankless job that has to be done in order to make the whole package fly,” Auerbach said.
+“That’s a player who willingly undertakes the thankless job that has to be done to make the whole package fly,” Auerbach said.

-Regression results are nice, but one can illustrate this finding by just looking at the highest paid players in the NBA.
-CBS Sportline – via hoopshype.com – reported the thirty highest paid players in the NBA this season.
+Regression results are excellent, but one can illustrate this finding by looking at the highest-paid players in the NBA.
+CBS Sportline – via hoopshype.com – reported the thirty highest-paid players in the NBA this season.

 So next time you see a player focus more on how many touches he has and less on winning, remember the incentives the players face.
-And ask yourself, what would you rather do, collect millions or win a basketball game?
+And ask yourself, what would you instead do, collect millions or win a basketball game?